ivansabik/chairum-corpus/README.md

 ## Future work

-- Filter out or annotate parts of videos where speaker is not AMLO.
-Even better add a new field with the speaker, but this could be quite challenging and would require manual work and curation
-- Exclude videos from speeches where main speaker is not AMLO (or does not include him)
-- Exclude videos which are not from a speech, conference, etc (like ads)
-- Add field or a way of identifying transcription method
 - Add persistence (db backend)
 - Add API
     - Handle gracefully phonetic coincidences (Krauze, Krause, Kraus, Krauz) using something like Metaphone or Baider-Morse
 - Add simple app to search and query the data
-- Add new filed with transcribed text without stop words
+- Add new field with transcribed text without stop words
+- Exclude videos from speeches where main speaker is not AMLO (or does not include him)
+- Exclude videos which are not from a speech or  conference
+- Filter out or annotate parts of videos where speaker is not AMLO.
+Even better add a new field with the speaker, but this could be quite challenging and would require manual work and curation